-You can download the full installer for your operating system from the Adobe Flash Player Distribution page.
-The latest Flash 10 installer, if you need it, is also linked from this Abobe forum post.
+You can download the full installer for your operating system, without any bundled software, from the Adobe Flash Player Distribution page.
 Note that, for Mac OS, Flash 10.2 and above is Intel-only.
 Flash 10.1 r102 is the last supported version for PPC Mac.
-Flash Player 9 is no longer supported.
 Archived Flash versions can be downloaded here.

 After downloading the Flash installer, completely close your Mozilla application and run the installer.
 In current versions, the INSTALL button is disabled until you check-mark the box in the Adobe Flash Player installation dialog where it says, "I have read and agree to the terms of the license agreement".
 See this blogspot article for details, including a screenshot.

 Starting with Flash Player 11.2 on Windows, an option for silent, automatic updates is selected by default when you install Flash.
 This feature will download and install Flash Player updates in the background, without any user interaction.
 See this Adobe article for more information.